Mortal Engines: Setting

 The book is set in a post-apocalyptic world, ravaged by the "Sixty Minute War", a global conflict so violent it caused massive geological upheaval.
-To escape earthquakes, volcanic eruptions, and other natural threats, a Nomad leader called Nikola Quercus (known throughout the Quartet as Nicholas Quirke, and revered as a deity) installed massive engines and wheels on London, enabling it to dismantle (or eat) other cities for resources.
+To escape earthquakes, volcanic eruptions, and other natural threats, a Nomad leader called Nikola Quercus (known throughout the Quartet as Nicholas Quirke, and revered as a deity) installed massive engines and wheels on London, turning it into the first "Traction City" and enabling it to dismantle (or eat) other cities for resources.
 The technology rapidly spread and evolved into what is known as "Municipal Darwinism".
 Although the planet has since become stable, Municipal Darwinism has spread worldwide.
 Because scientific progress has almost completely halted and much technological and scientific knowledge was lost during the war, "Old Tech" is highly prized and recovered by scavengers and archaeologists.
 Europe, some of Asia, North Africa, South America, Australia, and the Arctic are dominated by Traction Cities.
 In contrast, North America - often identified as "the dead continent" due to the extensive destruction it suffered during the war - and the rest of the world is the stronghold of the Anti-Traction League, which seeks to keep cities from moving and thus stop the intense consumption of the planet's remaining resources.

 London is the principal Traction City in the novel, which has returned to a Victorian-era society.
 London's society is divided into four major and several minor Guilds.
 The Engineers are responsible for maintaining the machines necessary for the survival of London, many of which are found by the Guild of Historians.
 The Historians are in charge of collecting and preserving highly prized, often dangerous artifacts.
 The Navigators are responsible for steering and plotting the course of London.
 The Merchants are in charge of running London's economy.
 London is officially ruled by an elected Mayor.
 The Lord Mayor is Magnus Crome, who is also the head of the Guild of Engineers.
 Like most Traction Cities, London is built on a series of tiers.
 This encourages the system of social classes, with the wealthier nobles at the top of the city and the lower classes further down, closer to the noise and pollution of the city's massive engines.
 Atop the whole of London sits St Paul's Cathedral: the only building known to have survived the Sixty Minute War.